 In Hawaii, the 26th of March is a state holiday to celebrate Prince Kuhio’s birthday.
 For the second year in a row due to COVID, a private celebration was held at his birthplace on Kauai.
 But this year, for the first time ever, a recording of the ceremony will be shown as a Facebook Live event beginning at 10 am (HST) today on the Na Kahu o Ho’ai page.
 Next year the public will again be invited to participate.

-Prince Kuhio was born on Kauai in 1871.
-The great grandson of Kauai’s last ruling chief, Prince Kuhio was in line to become King when the monarchy was overthrown in 1893.
+Prince Kuhio was born on Kauai in 1871, 150 years ago yesterday.
+The great-grandson of Kauai’s last ruling chief, Prince Kuhio was in line to become King when the monarchy was overthrown in 1893.

 Nearby on Kauai, we have on many occasions visited his birthplace.
 In most years, there is a public event honoring Prince Kuhio through giving ho’okupu (offerings).
-The commemorative ceremony was conducted by the Royal Order of Kamehameha.
+The commemorative ceremony is conducted by the Royal Order of Kamehameha.
 This year, however, it was done without the public’s attendance.